According to GBTA (Global Business Travel Association), annual corporate travel spending will reach $1.4 trillion by 2024.

 - The solution should provide analytics around spend data being captured - team-wise, employee-wise, organization-wise, project-wise, and so on.

 - Allow for vendor insights to enable volume negotiations and vendor localization.

-- Should allow passing the collected data into further usable forms – PDF, XLS, and more formats.
+- Should allow easy movement of data across formats - PDF, XLS, and more.

-- Should be able to communicate with your accounting and HRMS systems - Integrate with Xero, Tally and more.
+- Should be able to communicate with your existing accounting and HRMS systems - Integrate with Xero, QuickBooks, NetSuite, and more.
 An open API for custom integrations can be an added advantage.

-- An expense management software should aim to make the exercise easier, and it should do it with the least complications.
-The end-user experience should be purely automated, intuitive.
+- An expense management software should aim to make the exercise seamless.
+The end-user experience should be purely automated and intuitive.

-You can discover more on the new standard in expense management by signing up for a free trial here.
+Discover more about the new standard in expense management by scheduling a demo call with us today!